Website Functional Testing

 - If the user first arrives at the website from other pages besides the homepage, do those other pages correctly trigger the cookie consent request?

-Accounts and profile information
+Accounts and Profiles

 - Users might want to create or log into their account, and need to be able to update information, change password, add or change the credit card in their profile.